kubescape/helm-charts/charts/kubescape-operator/README.md

     - Egress
 ```

 `spec` - contains the Kubernetes native Network Policy to be applied on the cluster.
 `policyRef` - contains enrichment information about the generated Network Policy.
 Each entry refers to an single `ipBlock` on the Network Policy.
 `policyRef.originalIP` - the original IP that was captured on the traffic.
 `policyRef.ipBlock` - the IP Block that was generated based on the original IP.
 `policyRef.dns` - the DNS resolution of the original IP.
 This enrichment is done by the node-agent component.
 `policyRef.server` - the server to which the IP belongs to.
 This enrichment is done by the storage component, based on the `KnownServer` CRDs (see "Advanced Usage").
 `policyRef.name` - this is a user identifer for the IP.
 This is used to identify the IP in a user-friendly manner.
 This enrichment is done by the storage component, based on the `KnownServer` CRDs (see "Advanced Usage").

 Since the Network Policy generation is based on the traffic that is captured, it is recommended to generate the Network Policy after the workload has been running for a while.
 This will ensure that the Network Policy will contain all the required rules.
 We also recommend going over the generated Network Policy and making sure that it contains all the required rules.
 You can then apply the Network Policy to your cluster.

 ## How it works
 With Network Policy feature enabled, Kubescape will use the `node-agent` component to listen for the network traffic in all your Pods.
 This traffic will then be aggregate by workload, and saved into a CRD of Kind `NetworkNeighbors`.
 This CRD represents all the incoming and outgoing communication for all Pods which belong to the same workload.
-When the client asks for a `GeneratedNetworkPolicy` CRD, Kubescape will use the `NetworkNeighbors` CRD to generate the Network Policy, converting all traffic into Network Policy rules.
+When the client asks for a `GeneratedNetworkPolicy` CRD, Kubescape will use the `NetworkNeighbors` CRD to as well as `KnownServers` CRDs (see "Advanced Usage") to generate the Network Policy, converting all traffic into Network Policy rules.

 ```mermaid
 sequenceDiagram